Menna-shallan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 (16)Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 (17)Display all the lines in the file /etc/passwd that do not contain the pattern “bin” (18)Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+(19Replace all characters A and c from input to Z and e respectively.

+)